mandolyte/mdtopdf/README.md

 4. Currently all levels of unordered lists use a dash for the bullet.
 This is a planned fix; [see here](https://github.com/mandolyte/mdtopdf/issues/1).

-5. Extra newlines are erroneously added after lists

-6. Definition lists are not supported (not sure that markdown supports them -- I need to research this)
+5. Definition lists are not supported (not sure that markdown supports them -- I need to research this)

-7. The fonts, styling, etc. are fixed.
+6. The fonts, styling, etc. are fixed.
 Hopefully the choices made are reasonable ones.

-8. Tables are not supported (yet).
+7. Tables are supported, but no attempt is made to ensure fit.

 ## Installation